Wabinab/xenoblade-chronicles-2/src/31_the_journey.md

 "**We're gonna break the 500-year-long curse... right here!**"

-"**Yeah!**" Pneuma came beside him.
+"**Yeah!**" Pneuma came up beside him.

 "**Let's do it!**" And the rest came forward.
 The battle started yet again.

 ---

 "I cannot end like this...
-Not until I've met the Architect... **Not until I've ERASED EVERYTHING WITH MY OWN HANDS!!!**" He overclocked his powers, the tentacles stretched straight and wiggle.
+Not until I've met the Architect... **Not until I've ERASED EVERYTHING WITH MY OWN HANDS!!!**" He lost his mind, wiggle his tentacles like a giant squid trying to wrap its tentacles around a ship.

 "What?!"
-Rex watched him stretches his tentacles and grabbed every single walls he found he could wrapped on, trying to melt his body into the building walls.
+Rex watched as his tentacles punched into the building, melting every walls, trying to make himself and the walls a singular entity.

 Dromarch noted, "This is bad!
 The World Tree **cannot take it!**"